 Grammar stations are another review tool.
 They encourage peer discussions, and you simply need to plan what materials will help your students.
 If you want to use a sort as part of station work, you can add writing prompts, a color by grammar, and worksheets to part of the rotations.
 Sometimes, I personally am a “station.”
 I answer questions and gather important data about what future lessons should be.

 Finally, a grammar worksheet or can clarify confusing points and give you fast feedback with where students are confused.
 Ask students to complete a worksheet, and use the data to hone on certain segments.

 Normally if verb voice is not clicking for a student, one area needs more work:

 If you see one of those pieces confused in your feedback, you might return to a previous chunk of information.
 Verb voice is a difficult concept in the scheme of grammar lessons.
 Students should recognize subjects and verbs and understand key components of a sentence.
 Getting students there might require creativity, like acting out verbs.

 Passive Voice Lesson Plan

 Teaching passive voice is important because using passive has a place.
+Part of my active and passive voice lesson plan includes spending time on a passive voice lesson plan.
 During a passive voice lesson plan, I emphasize that passive voice is a stylistic choice and has a purpose.
 Since language standards for older students require a discussion concerning the use of language and how rules change, I show students several opinions concerning the use of passive voice.